Premature Ejaculation

 - 30-50% of men experience PE at some point in their lives

-- It affects men of all ages, from those in their 20s to seniors
+- It affects men of all ages, from those in their 20s to older people

 - 1 in 3 men report PE symptoms during their lifetime